Is the best of the SOC behind us?

 And thats when I stopped.

-I went back and forth with this for sometime.
+I went back and forth with this for some time.

 Now, I mentioned that this blog leaves on a high note.
 Are you ready for it?
 The high note is the demand for automation.
-The threat landscape continuously evolves leaving more to automate.
-Automation tools have become extremely more user friendly meaning that you don’t have to be a developer to use them.
-The SIEM that we used in the past as a single pane of glass is now automation tools.
+The threat landscape continuously evolves, leaving more to automate.
+Automation tools have become incredibly user-friendly, meaning you don’t have to be a developer to use them.
+The SIEM we used as a single pane of glass is now an SOAR tool.
 There will be a race for efficiency that will never, ever, ever, end.
 Companies will continuously tweak automation forever to get more and more efficient.
-It will never end and the demand will shift for people with better and better automation skills.
-Automation BREAKS all the time.
-People will be needed to repair the automation.
-Some processes you just can’t leave to automation and require human approval.
-People will be needed to do this, too.
+It will never end, and the demand will shift for people with better and better automation skills.

 PART ONE: Understanding Automation